 Futarasan is located between Nikkō Tōshō-gū and the Taiyū-in Mausoleum.
 Many visitors go to all three, as well as to Rinnō-ji.

 But what it really matters for us is one main reason.
 Nikko Circuit.
 As you guess Nikko Circuit is located in Togichi prefacture.

-Here us a typical japanese image with a pure japanese circuit y some pure japanese cars.
-Well knonw by local drifters Nikko circuit isn’t as popular as Ebisu for people and maybe only if you are a really japanese-car-enthusiast would heard about it.
+Here it is a typical japanese photo with a pure japanese circuit and some pure japanese cars.
+Well known by local drifters Nikko circuit isn’t as popular as Ebisu for people and maybe only if you are a really japanese-car-enthusiast would heard about it.